Ann-Anahit/p5-advanced-frontend/TASK.md

 - Fix the edti profile page, remove secondary "upload image thing", make page better put cancel and save buttons at the bottom.  ✅
 - Add my events page. ✅
 - Move signout button from menu to profile page. ✅

-- On home page when selected next or previous move to the top of the page.
+- set all cosole.log to console.error ✅

 SET DEBUG to FALSE